 - Some supporting content like testimonials of about us

 - Offers a sense of immediacy and urgency

 There are a few elements to consider when designing a landing page to ensure that it will increase your conversion rate.
 The most important is the 1:1 ratio.
 As you get the attention ratio closer to 1:1 (by this we mean, there is 1 link, for 1 desired outcome), there will be an increase in conversion rates.
 The more irrelevant links and information you have on a page (that are not conducive of the desired action) the more likely that website visitor is going to be distracted.
 Even if they are almost at the bottom of your sales funnel and ready to purchase.

 We mentioned that having a landing page with a 1:1 ratio is most effective for attaining the desired outcome (be it a sale, a sign up or a subscription).
 While this is our number 1 key strategy in creating effective landing page, a simple landing page isn’t always appropriate.

 Over time, your business will have many different goals.
 Maybe the goal is to have potential customers to learn what you’re all about.
 Possibly your aim is to educate on a particular topic.
 And at times, maybe it is to increase the sales of one specific product.
 The important thing is to determine the goal, and to send the right visitors the right type of website; be is a primary site, micro site or landing page.

 Want more quality information about conversion rate optimisation?
-Opt in below to have it freshly delivered to your inbox.
+Get in touch with us today.